Deterministic transformations between unitary operations: Exponential advantage with adaptive quantum circuits and the

 For qubits, the entangled fidelity obtained for optimal resource state deterministic PBT is \cite{ishizaka08}

 and in this work have shown that optimal parallel unitary transposition is given by

-When $k>1$, qubit unitary transposition superchannels based on port based teleportation have a strictly smaller average fidelity than the optimal qubit parallel unitary transposition protocol.
-One possible explanation for this difference is the fact that in PBT, the decoder step is after the joint measurement corresponds to PBT correction and consists in simply discarding $k-1$ subsytems, while for optimal parallel unitary transposition we allow general correction operations.
+We can then see that qubit unitary transposition superchannels adapted from port-based teleportation have a strictly smaller average fidelity than the optimal qubit parallel unitary transposition protocol.
+One possible explanation for this difference is the fact that in PBT, the decoder step is after the joint measurement corresponds to PBT correction and consists in simply discarding $k-1$ subsystems, while for optimal parallel unitary transposition we allow general correction operations.

 We remark that, when considering the task of probabilistic exact unitary transformations, Ref.~\cite{quintino19PRA} showed that the maximal success probability can always be obtained by probabilistic PBT \footnote{Probabilistic unitary transposition protocols based on PBT attain optimal success probability, however these PBT based protocols require a large dimension for auxiliary space.
 It is possible to attain the optimal parallel unitary transposition with considerably smaller auxiliary spaces with a different parallel protocol, see Ref.~\cite{sedlak18}.}.
 This points out another difference between the probabilistic exact and deterministic transformations.